projectblacklight/arclight/README.md

 $ export DOCKER_DEFAULT_PLATFORM=linux/amd64
 ```

-Another option for a local development environment is to use the included docker materials to spin up a local dockerized devleopment instance.
+Another option for a local development environment is to use the included docker materials to spin up a local dockerized development instance.
 After cloning this repository, run the following command inside the project directory:

 ```sh
 $ docker compose up